-Following the investigation of other Council's literature and web sites and taking into account current legislation and guidance the working group has designed new planning application guidance notes for prospective applicants.
-A copy of this is attached at appendix 3.
-It is considered that this information represents best practice and will encourage better and more complete information at the receipt of a planning or prior approval application rather than experiencing further delay during the course of processing the applications.
-This will enhance the consultation process giving Members and citizens more information and explanation at the initial stage.
+Following the investigation of other Council's literature and web sites and taking into account current legislation and guidance the working group has designed new planning application guidance notes for prospective applicants (a copy of this is attached at appendix 3).

+It is considered that the guidance represents best practice and will encourage better and more complete information at the receipt of a planning or pilor approval application rather than experiencing further delay during the course of processing the applications.

+This will enhance the consultation process giving Councillors, officers and citizens more information and explanation at the initial stage of the process, particularly about applications in close proximity to schools.
 It will also help in the speed of processing applications.